 Voted the UK’s best coastal resort Bournemouth has plenty to offer its visitors, four-legged furry ones included.
 It also has some of the best places to walk dogs meaning you can have a perfect time away without having to leave your pet behind.

-Whether it is a sunrise amble with gentle waves lapping around his paws or a challenging trek to where the Jurassic coastline kicks in you and your buddy can be sure to enjoy some of the top rated dog friendly days out in Bournemouth.
+Whether it is a sunrise amble with gentle waves lapping around his paws or a challenging trek to where the Jurassic coastline kicks in you and your buddy can be sure to enjoy some of the top-rated pet friendly days out in Bournemouth.